You are here: Infothek - High blood pressure medications - Does Wegovy (semaglutide) help with high blood pressure?

 • https://www.aerzteblatt.de/nachrichten/156988/GLP-1-Rezeptoragonisten-zeigen-verschiedene-positive-Effekte-aber-auch-Risiken

-This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 12/2025).
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands of people monitor their blood pressure every day.
+Our content is based on carefully researched, evidence-based information and is continuously updated (as of 01/2026).

-Author Sabine Croci is a qualified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care, and has led BloodPressureDB's specialist editorial team since 2015.
-Thanks to her extensive additional qualifications as a paramedic, first responder and in various therapy and emergency areas, she provides solid, practical and reliably reviewed information.
+Author Sabine Croci is a certified medical assistant with many years of experience in internal medicine and cardiology practices as well as in outpatient care.
+Since 2015 she has led the editorial team at BloodPressureDB.
+With additional qualifications as a paramedic, first responder, and training in various therapy and emergency areas, she provides well-founded, practical, and reliably reviewed information.

 Related articles: